GovLab/toolsforcollaboration/README.md

 ###Misc Data Science

-CSV Kit - “A suite of utilities for converting to and working with CSV” D3.js - D3.js is a JavaScript library for manipulating documents based on data.
+- [CSV Kit](https://github.com/onyxfish/csvkit) - A suite of utilities for converting to and working with CSV.
+- [D3.js](http://d3js.org/) - a JavaScript library for manipulating documents based on data.
-Data Tables - “DataTables is a plug-in for the jQuery Javascript library.
-It is a highly flexible tool, based upon the foundations of progressive enhancement, and will add advanced interaction controls to any HTML table.”
+- [Data Tables](http://datatables.net/) - a plug-in for the jQuery Javascript library.
+It is a highly flexible tool, based upon the foundations of progressive enhancement.
+Adds advanced interaction controls to HTML tables.
-Data Wrangler - Wrangler is an interactive tool for data cleaning and transformation.
+- [Data Wrangler](http://vis.stanford.edu/wrangler/) - an interactive tool for data cleaning and transformation.
-Datawrapper - “Create charts and maps in just four steps.” eSpatial - “Convert Excel spreadsheets into maps” TimeFlow - “TimeFlow Analytical Timeline is a visualization tool for temporal data” VIDA - “Build, reuse and customize your data visualizations with D3.JS in the cloud” VIDI - Drupal data visualization modules
+- [Datawrapper](https://datawrapper.de/) - to easily wreate charts and maps in four steps.
+- [eSpatial](https://www.espatial.com/) - to convert Excel spreadsheets into maps.
+- [TimeFlow](https://github.com/FlowingMedia/TimeFlow/wiki) - a visualization tool for temporal data.
+- [VIDA](https://vida.io/) - to build, reuse and customize data visualizations with D3.JS in the cloud.
+- [VIDI](http://www.dataviz.org/) - drupal data visualization modules.

 ###Examples of Innovative Platforms and Tools

+- [Access to Justice Author](http://www.a2jauthor.org/) (A2J Author®) - a cloud based software tool that delivers greater access to justice for self-represented litigants by enabling non-technical authors from the courts, clerk’s offices, legal services organizations, and law schools to rapidly build and implement user friendly web-based interfaces for document assembly.
-AngelList - AngelList is where the world meets startups.
+- [AngelList](https://angel.co/) - where the world meets startups.
 Investors: invest in early-stage startups.
 Startups: find team members, angel investors and venture capital.
-Airware - Airware is building the Aerial Information Platform for the development and safe operation of commercial drones.
+- [Airware](http://www.airware.com/) - building the Aerial Information Platform for the development and safe operation of commercial drones.
-Stripe -  Stripe is a suite of APIs that powers commerce for businesses of all sizes and a system that makes it easy for online retailers to process payments
-TechShop - TechShop is a vibrant, creative community that provides access to tools, software and space.
-You can make virtually anything at TechShop.
-Proteus - Proteus's Digital Health Feedback System is designed to provide actionable information that can improve patient care and self-health management.
-Houzz - Houzz is the new way to design your home.
+- [Houzz](http://www.houzz.com) - the new way to design your home.
 Browse 4 million interior design photos, home decor, decorating ideas and home professionals online.
-Vicarious - We are building a unified algorithmic architecture to achieve human-level intelligence in vision, language, and motor control.
+- [Proteus](http://www.proteus.com/) - digital health feedback system is designed to provide actionable information that can improve patient care and self-health management.
-Shape Security - Website defense.
+- [Shape Security](https://www.shapesecurity.com/) - website defense.
 Instead of guessing about the nature of traffic, the ShapeShifter simply disables the capability of malware to interact with your website.
-Access to Justice Author (A2J Author®) - “Access to Justice Author (A2J Author®) is a cloud based software tool that delivers greater access to justice for self-represented litigants by enabling non-technical authors from the courts, clerk’s offices, legal services organizations, and law schools to rapidly build and implement user friendly web-based interfaces for document assembly.”
+- [Stripe](https://stripe.com/) - a suite of APIs that powers commerce for businesses of all sizes and a system that makes it easy for online retailers to process payments
+- [TechShop](http://www.techshop.ws/) - a vibrant, creative community that provides access to tools, software and space.
+You can make virtually anything at TechShop.
+- [Vicarious](http://vicarious.com/) - building a unified algorithmic architecture to achieve human-level intelligence in vision, language, and motor control.